tlswg/tls13-spec/draft-ietf-tls-tls13.md

 pre-shared key to be used with a given handshake in association with a PSK or (EC)DHE-PSK cipher suite (see {{RFC4279}} for background).

-This extension is REQUIRED to negotiate PSK cipher suites.
-Clients MUST send at least one supported psk_identity value and servers MUST NOT negotiate any of these cipher suites unless a supported value was provided.
+Clients which offer one or more PSK cipher suites Clients MUST send at least one supported psk_identity value and servers MUST NOT negotiate any of these cipher suites unless a supported value was provided.